 As the RMA is silent on how iwi/hapū management plans are to be developed they therefore assume a variety of shapes and forms.
 The contents of an iwi/hapū management plan depend on the priorities and preferences of the iwi/hapū preparing the plan.
 They may address a single issue or resource such as freshwater or Māori heritage, or provide a regional assessment of issues of significance to iwi/hapū in a given area.
 They may also address economic, social, political and cultural issues in addition to environmental and resource management issues.

 Iwi/hapu management plans — overview

 Number of councils which by the end of the financial year had received one or more iwi/hapū management plans

 |55 (70% of councils)||56 (72% of councils)||56 (72% of councils)|

 Iwi/hapū management plans received by local authorities by the end of the 2014/15 financial year

-Number of iwi/hapū management plans lodged, removed or updated with local authorities during the 2015/16 financial year
+Number of iwi/hapū management plans lodged, removed or updated with local authorities during the 2015/16 and 2016/17 financial years.